-As I sit watching George sip his mojito, slowly, deliberately, the memories of the past and the memories of the future congeal to form a broth into which my brain slowly dissolves.
+As I sit watching George sip his mojito, slowly, deliberately, the memories of the past and the memories of the future congeal to form a slush into which my brain slowly dissolves.
 I feel it already trickling out of my ear.
-Only the right one, as my head is somewhat rightward inclined.
+The right one, as my head is somewhat rightward inclined.

 Must it, though, must it be so unknown.
 If I’d known then what I know now would I not have avoided so many mistakes?
 Would these regrets, three or four only, maybe, but two or three of them profound, not simply have turned into gorgeous memories of ever fulfilling wistfully relivable ecstasy?
 Unaided?

 He nods gravely.
 It hasn’t quite done the trick, I’m convinced, but George here seems to be un-further-perturbed.
-‘This is nice,’ he says, in the involuntary generic understatement of the youth who hasn’t quite mastered the language, about his mojito.
+‘This is nice,’ he says, in the involuntary generic understatement of the youth who hasn’t yet mastered the language, about his mojito.
 It’s oddly appropriate.
-This is nice, I agree without saying it, and instead ask him if he wants another.
-Knowing now who I’m with it doesn’t surprise me that he says ‘sure?’ with an upward inflexion that suggests question where there aught to be assertion.
+This is nice, I agree without saying it, and instead I ask him if he wants another.
+Knowing now who I’m with, it doesn’t surprise me that he says ‘sure?’ with an upward inflexion that suggests question where there ought to be assertion.
 The young.
 If only I could make it lighter for you, thinner, the bell, more penetrable, the fortress of isolation around you.
 You will find a way.
-You will find a way.
-I have found a way, so will you.
+You will find a way: I have found a way, so will you.

 You’re not on a track at all, you’re in free flow.
 You have no way of knowing what’s right or wrong for you, you have to find out step by perilous step.
 Sometimes it will feel ridiculously easy and other times it will feel impossible.
 They will not understand you.
 Seriously.
 They will smile, but they will think: what the fuck?
 You have the right to be whoever, whatever you want to be, everybody else has the right to think what the fuck.
 At times you will feel: nobody gets me.
 At all.
 You will be so alone in the world that you will want to sit in a corner and cry, and you will sit in the corner and cry.
 You will need to be stronger than you ever thought you could be, because sometimes they will not just think what the fuck, they will hate you and say so.
 And you will wonder what have I ever done to you that you hate me, I have written some words.
 I have thought some thoughts.
 I have put them out there.
 Ah, I have trodden on your reality by putting them out there.
 And then you have to say to yourself: I have the right to write words and think thoughts and to put them out there, they have the right to hate me for it.
-It is not wise nor generous, nor humane, but sadly it’s only human of them if they do.
+It is not wise nor generous, nor really humane, but sadly it’s only human of them if they do so.
 Forgive them for being human.
-Forgive yourself.